sapcc/hermescli/README.md

 Hermes CLI is a command line interface for interacting with [Hermes](https://github.com/sapcc/hermes), an OpenStack service for storing and retrieving audit events.
 It allows users to easily retrieve and display audit events from the service, without the need for manual API calls or a separate client library.

+## Commands

+Hermes CLI offers the following commands:

+- `list`: Retrieve a list of audit events
+- `show`: Show details for a specific event
+- `attributes`: List attributes related to audit events

 ## Usage

 ```sh